In This Article

 Thanks to its potency, camphor is often used to highlight other perfume ingredients or provide balance.
 Camphor can be extracted from the evergreen camphor tree native to Asia, but it can also be found in eucalyptus and rosemary.
 Its scent is taken from the fresh, clean, cooling character displayed by eucalyptus but also peppered with the descriptiveness of rosemary and other herbal notes.

 Pictured: Comme Des Garcons Hinoki ($120)

-This is the French word for the island of Cyprus.
+Chypre (pronounced “sheepra") is the French word for the island of Cyprus.
 It also refers to this lesser-known, yet sophisticated scent that exudes earthy, woodsy, and mossy base notes with top notes of citrus.
 If you're looking to be transported to beachy, summery days, a warm and refreshing a chypre scent is your best bet.